P4elase/P4elase/README.md

 - 📫 How to reach me- no way.
 - 😄 Pronouns: he/ his/ him.
 - ⚡ Fun fact: “Bad programmers worry about the code.
 Good programmers worry about data structures and their relationships.” ― Linus Torvalds
-- MB I'm bad programmer?
+- mb, I'm bad programmer?

 <!---
 P4elase/P4elase is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.